Ph.D., Univ of Michigan

 223A Van Dyck Hall

-I am a political historian of the United States.
-I specialize in the twentieth century, especially post-World War II, and my interests in politics are quite broad.
-They include social policy and social politics; liberalism and conservatism and neoliberalism; second-wave feminism; and the military and militarization.
-I have published articles and opinion pieces in the Journal of Policy History, International Labor and Working Class History, the Journal of Women’s History, Social Politics, the New York Times, and the Los Angeles Times, among others.
+I am a historian of the twentieth-century United States, with broad interests in the state and social policy, politics, women and gender, social movements, the military and militarization.
+I have published articles and opinion pieces in the Journal of Policy History, International Labor and Working Class History, the Journal of Women’s History, Social Politics, Jacobin, the New York Times, and the Los Angeles Times, among others.
+I am currently working on a project about US empire in the late twentieth century.

 - Gender and the U.S. Military